jeremyosborne/chatty/README.md

     #     http://localhost:8080/
     # and if you are secure in your sanity, open more than one
     # web browser and chat with yourself.

+## Notes and Walkthrough

+I've placed the article that spawned this code in the *openshift_nodejs_chatty.md* file.
+It contains walkthrough information, short and long form.